Seniors & Pilates

 • You carry the groceries inside on the first try.

-• You get down on the rug to play blocks with your grandchild.
+• You get down on the floor to play with your grandchild.

-• You stand up from the floor without using a chair.
+• You stand up from the floor without using a prop.

 Sedentary Lifestyle